automainint/laplace/README.md

-#   The Laplace project
+#   The Laplace engine
-Interactive multimedia framework focused on RTS games developlent.
-Provides the deterministic engine with concurrency support and lockstep synchronization networking.
+Laplace is an interactive multimedia framework focused on RTS games developlent.
+It provides the deterministic engine with concurrency support and lockstep synchronization networking.

     Work in progress...